 Welcome to the home of the UMBC Phage Hunters!

-Nearly 500 UMBC undergraduates have participated in the SEA-PHAGES program since it became one of the first twelve initial institutions to pioneer the program in 2008.
-The program has since grown to include over 90 institutions with thousands of undergraduate researchers participating annually.
+Almost 1,600 UMBC undergraduates have participated in the SEA-PHAGES program since it became one of the first twelve initial institutions to pioneer the program in 2008.
+The SEA-PHAGES program has since grown to include over 170 institutions and 6,000 undergraduate researchers participating annually.
 In total, over 30,000 students have generated a collection of more than 18,000 phages participating in SEA-PHAGES and it’s predecessor, the PHIRE program.

-Communicating science is a large part of the SEA-PHAGES program; seven of our Phage Hunters have attended the annual SEA-PHAGES Symposium at HHMI’s Janelia Research Campus, where several have had the chance to listen to and meet remarkable key note speakers, including several Nobel Laureates.
-All of our Phage Hunters who attended have presented posters at the SEA-PHAGES Symposia and five have given presentations.
-Our undergraduate researchers have also presented at the UMBC Undergraduate Research and Creative Achievement Day (URCAD), the Summer Undergraduate Research Fest (SURF), and elsewhere.
+Communicating science is a large part of the SEA-PHAGES program; fifteen of our Phage Hunters have attended the annual SEA-PHAGES Symposium, long held at the HHMI’s Janelia Research Campus, where many have had the chance to listen to and meet remarkable key note speakers, including several Nobel Laureates.
+All of our Phage Hunters who attended have presented posters at the SEA-PHAGES Symposia and nine have given presentations.
+Our undergraduate researchers have also presented their work at the UMBC Undergraduate Research and Creative Achievement Day (URCAD), the Summer Undergraduate Research Fest (SURF), and elsewhere.